-How are we working to achieve our goals
+How are we working to achieve our goals?

-Responsibilities to drive these activities are currently allocated to the Secretariat and SISN’s Board, but ultimately many activities will be designated to an evolving portfolio of experts and ambassadors drawn from the Society’s diverse membership and beyond.
+Responsibilities to drive these activities are currently allocated to the Secretariat and SISN’s Board, but ultimately many activities will be designated to an evolving portfolio of experts and ambassadors drawn from the Society’s diverse community and beyond.
 We post such opportunities in the Get Involved section of this site and via our newsletter.

 Goals, highlights and teams for our current initiatives can be found below (click on the + signs below to reveal the full details).